 5 Reasons Why Your PhD Application Was Rejected

 Applying for a PhD can be a long and difficult process, with not many opportunities for you to hear feedback on your application.
-If your application was not successful and you're not sure why, here are some of the most common reasons for PhD applications to be rejected:
+If your application was not successful and you're not sure why, here are some of the most common reasons for PhD applications to be rejected.
+If you plan to improve your PhD application this autumn, download our free guide "How to successfully apply to a PhD in Economics".

 1. Your project proposal was too vague